Abdoelabassi/chatgpt4-tkinter-app/README.md

-## This a tkinter app to connect to gpt-4
+# This is a tkinter app to connect to gpt-4
 Connect to gpt4 from your local computer
-# Using virtual env
+## Using virtual env
 ```
 python -m virtual chagpt4env
 ```